 There are quite a few good things about working with a freelancer.

 First, freelancers will often work on shorter term and smaller budget projects than agencies and consultants.
-If you need a quick few hours, a freelancer can be hired quickly through a platform like FreeeUp.

 Second, freelancers tend to be cheaper than consultants and agencies on a per-hour basis.
 This is because the work they are doing is more rote and focused on execution than consultants, and they don’t have the overhead of agencies.